-- FDIC Coverage - U.S. Treasury bills - U.S. Treasury notes and bonds - State, city, county, school, or road district general obligation or revenue bonds, except that out-of-state bonds shall be limited to general obligation bonds - City of Grand Prairie revenue bonds or general obligation bonds, time warrants, and certificates of obligation - U.S. Government Agency and Instrumentality obligations (except for mortgage pass-through securities). - The securities must be rated at least A by Moody's or S&P. Collateral consisting of out-of-state bonds shall be limited to 10% of the total collateral pledged by a financial institution.
+- FDIC Coverage - U.S. Treasury Bills - U.S. Treasury Notes and Bonds - State, city, county, school, or road district general obligation or revenue bonds\, except that out-of-state bonds shall be limited to general obligation bonds - City of Grand Prairie revenue bonds or general obligation bonds, time warrants, and certificates of obligation - U.S. Government Agency and Instrumentality obligations (except for mortgage pass-through securities).

 Collateral securities shall have a remaining life of no more than five years.
-The securities shall be marked-to-market no less frequently than monthly, and the ratio of collateral market value to amount invested plus accrued interest shall be no less than 105%.
+The securities shall be marked-to-market no less frequently than monthly, and the ratio of collateral market value to amount invested plus accrued interest shall be no less than 105%

+TABLE 14 - CURRENT INVESTMENTS

-CURRENT INVESTMENTS . . .
-As of January 31, 2013 the following percentages of the City's investible funds were invested in the following categories of investments:
+As of January 31, 2013, the City's investable funds were invested in the following categories:

-Type of Investment Percentage Total Cost Local Government Pool and Money Market Funds 49.12% \$114,868,304 Federal Agency and Instrumentality Notes 50.88% 118,993,250 100.00% \$233,861,554
+Type of Investment Percentage Total Cost Local Government Pool and Money Market Funds 49.12% \$114,868,304 Federal Agency and Instrumentality Notes 50.88% 118,993,250 100.00% \$ 233,861,554

-^{} Limited by State law to 80% of monthly average fund balance, excluding bond proceeds.
+\\ Limited by State law to 80% of monthly average fund balance, excluding bond proceeds.